mesuttunga/DevOps-Assistant-with-Claude-on-Azure/README.md

 ## 🔐 Security

-- API keys stored as Azure secrets
+- API keys stored as environment variables (Azure secrets in production)
 - No logs stored permanently
 - HTTPS only in production